A2Amir/Counting-Trees-using-Satellite-Images/README.md

 Furthermore, this architecture consists of two sections, including:

-1.The contraction section which is used to capture the context in the image and increase “What”(Semantic) and decrease “Where”(Spatial)
+1. The contraction section which is used to capture the context in the image and increase “What”(Semantic) and decrease “Where”(Spatial).

-2.The expansion section that enables precise localization.
+2. The expansion section that enables precise localization.

+After implementing this model, we should choose a loss function and valuation metrics to evaluate the model during training.

+## 4. Loss function and Evaluation Metrics: